Precious lace

 Caring for your lace garment

 You know everything about our beautiful lace and how to sew it.
-I hope that this article will perhaps allow you to take the plunge, believe me, a lace sewing is a little gem and you will be very proud to wear your creation in this wonderful fabric (and your non-sewing friends will surely be amazed by your talent)!
+I hope this article will perhaps allow you to take the plunge, believe me, a lace sewing is a little gem and you will be very proud to wear your creation in this marvelous fabric (and your non-sewing friends will surely be amazed by your talent)!